root-foundation/root/README.md

 What will happen to those in poorer nations?<br/>
 Unimaginable suffering.

-This collapse is only one of many.
+This collapse is only one of many.<br/>
-In education, most are learning skills that will make them utterly unemployable.
+In education, most are learning skills that will make them utterly unemployable.<br/>
-In governance, laws and regulations can’t keep up with AI.
+In governance, laws and regulations can’t keep up with AI.<br/>
-In media, AI creates content faster than we can verify truth.
+In media, AI creates content faster than we can verify truth.<br/>
 And many many more.

 When one system races ahead (AI) while others lag, imbalance grows.
 Accelerating AI means accelerating imbalance, which means accelerating suffering.